payne/slick-course/lessons/lessons.md

 ## 0 # Welcome to the Essential Slick Course

-*Note that this course is under development and the text and exercises may be incomplete*

 Welcome to the essential Slick course.

 This course assumes a working knowledge of Scala and basic database concepts.
 It  aims to give you a working knowledge of the key concepts of Slick by a combination of discussion and practical exercises to test and extend your knowledge.